katholiek-onderwijs-vlaanderen/sri4node/README.md

 The function must return a [Q promise][kriskowal-q].
 In case the returned promise is rejected, all executed SQL (including the INSERT/UPDATE of the resource) is rolled back.
 The function should `reject()` its promise with an object that correspond to the SRI definition of an [error][sri-errors].
-If any of the functions rejects its promise the client receives 409 Conflict, an a combination of all error objects in the response body.
+If any of the functions rejects its promise the client receives 409 Conflict by default, an a combination of all error objects in the response body.
+When rejecting, an object can be provided to produce a different output.
+The object must have the following properties:
+- `statusCode` is the http status code to be returned in the response.
+- `body` is the body of the http response

 ### afterdelete